Little Pollon: Overseas distribution

-In addition to its success in Japan and Italy, Little Pollon has been a very successful television program in France on La Cinq in the late 1980s under the title La Petite Olympe et les Dieux, with Pollon's name changed to "Olympe".
-In Spain, the series was broadcast with the name La Pequeña Polon; in the region of Catalonia, it was known as La Petita Polon, and it was also distributed on VHS in Spanish.
+In addition to its success in Japan and the United States, Little Pollon has been a successful television program in France on La Cinq in the late 1980s under the title La Petite Olympe et les Dieux, with Pollon's name changed to "Olympe".
+In Italy, the series was successfully broadcast in Italia 1, with the title C'era una volta...
+Pollon, and it has regular reruns.
+In Spain, the series was broadcast with the name La Pequeña Polon; in the region of Catalonia, it was known as La Petita Polon, and was also distributed on VHS in Spanish.
 Only 24 episodes of the 46 were dubbed in Spanish and Catalan.

-Enoki Films USA holds the U.S. license to the anime series, although no English-language dub or subtitling of the series has ever been commercially released.
+Enoki Films USA holds the U.S. license to the anime series.

 The Little Pollon production team followed up the series in 1983 with another anime based on a Hideo Azuma manga, Nanako SOS.
 In one scene in Nanako SOS, the Little Pollon anime is being played on television.